 In addition, fishes are not the only victims, since pigs, chicken, cows, calves and other animals are also killed to feed cats and dogs.
 We might think that this is not causing these animals to be exploited and die, or at least not always, because cats and dogs foods are often made with by-products from the meat industry, such as the remains of carcasses and animals who die before reaching the slaughterhouse.
 However, this would be misleading.
 Selling these products to feed dogs and cats makes the meat industry more profitable, just as selling leather does.
 This results in more animals being killed.
 In this way, the use of meat products to feed cats and dogs leads to several billion animals being killed each year.

-There are several brands of vegan food, treats and supplements for dogs and cats on the market.
+There are several brands of vegan food and treats for dogs and cats on the market.
 There are several non-vegan brands with a selection of vegan products for dogs and cats too.

 Thousands of people, as well as animal shelters, have used these foods successfully for at least 20 years, and dogs and cats fed vegan products are capable of maintaining good health and reaching old age.